XENON1T/Xephyr/examples/SR1Like/README.md

 **Total mass 1245.54 kg.**

 Each of these sub-volume can be loaded separately, meaning that you can run inference using just one of them, but the default configuration in this example is to combine the 3 volumes in a final likelihood.
-The script **asymptotic_limit.C** compute the limits or the actual SR1 data with asymptotics  given the likelihood defined in **src/**.
+The script **asymptotic_limit.C** compute the limits on the actual SR1 data with asymptotics  given the likelihood defined in **src/**.

 ### How to run it
 ```bash